TadiT7/treble_experimentations_wiki/Nokia-1.md

 * SIM / Mobile Data / Voice:

 If you don't wanna mess with the phone being "No SIM card" all the time.
 Just stick a SIM on the phone when you perform first boot.
+(Keep the Mobile data turned on).

 Supports some of Network bands.